-Try to empathise with people who may be struggling more than you, hearing a rational and kind voice can be very helpful for others who are not coping with the isolation and hysteria of the coronavirus.
+Try to empathise with people who may be struggling more than you, hearing a rational and kind voice can be very helpful for others who are not coping with the the new normal.

 The WHO also suggests we find opportunities to amplify positive, hopeful stories and images to children and each other.

-Remember that everyone in your household is under pressure, which is likely to lead to tensions, try to cut each other some slack.
+Remember that everyone in your workplace is working with a new way forward, which is likely to lead to tensions, try to cut each other some slack.

 Finally let’s boost your resilience